-In 2014, the Township of Hornepayne developed a five year Conservation and Demand Management (CDM) Plan for the Township as per the requirements of Ontario Regulation 397/11 under the Green Energy Act, 2009 (Broader Public Sector: Energy Reporting and Conservation and Demand Management Plans).
+In 2014, the Township of Hornepayne developed a five-year Conservation and Demand Management (CDM) Plan for the Township, as per the requirements of Ontario Regulation 397/11 under the Green Energy Act, 2009 (Broader Public Sector: Energy Reporting and Conservation and Demand Management Plans).
 This regulation was revoked on January 1, 2019 and replaced with Ontario Regulation 507/18 under the Electricity Act, 1998.
+The plan was updated in 2019 under the regulation 507/18, which was replaced by the Regulation 25/23 in 2023.

-Under Ontario Regulation 507/18, the requirements for broader public sector energy planning and reporting are identical to those under the former Ontario Regulation 397/11.
+Under Ontario Regulation 25/23, the requirements for broader public sector energy planning and reporting are identical to those under the former Ontario Regulations 507/18 and preceding 397/11.

-The Township of Hornepayne retained the Ontario Clean Water Agency (OCWA) to build on the Township's first CDM Plan originally developed in 2014 incorporating the experience gained in energy conservation over the last five years.
-This updated CDM plan was developed as per the regulation and guidelines provided by Ministry of Energy, Northern Development and Mines and covers the period from 2020 to 2024.
-The plan was presented to Council and approved on June 19, 2019.
+The Township of Hornepayne retained the Ontario Clean Water Agency (OCWA) to build on the Township's first CDM Plan, originally developed in 2014, and subsequently updated in 2019 incorporating the experience gained in energy conservation over the last five years.
+This updated CDM plan was developed as per the regulation and guidelines provided by Ministry of Energy, and covers the period from 2025 to 2029.
+The plan was presented to Council and approved on June 19, 2024.

 The baseline GHG emissions and energy consumption report reflects data gathered and submitted to the Ontario Ministry of Energy, Northern Development and Mines on July 1, 2013 for the year 2011, as required by O. Reg.
-397/11.
-In order to review the results and accomplishments of the 2014 to 2019 CDM plan targets and objectives and to determine the present state of energy management in the Township of Hornepayne, we have summarized the energy and GHG reports for 2011 to 2018 in Schedule 1.
+25/23.
+In order to review the results and accomplishments of the 2019 to 2024 CDM plan targets and objectives and to determine the present state of energy management in the Township of Hornepayne, we have summarized the energy consumption reports for 2011 to 2022 in Schedule 1.